Falls can happen to anyone, but, unfortunately, as you grow older falls can become more common and you are more likely to injure yourself.

 If you need to find health professionals in your local area, you may find the following helpful:

 - doctors - use the National Health Services Directory

 - physiotherapists - use the database of physiotherapists maintained by the Australian Physiotherapy Association

-- podiatrists - use the database of podiatrists, maintained by the Australasian Podiatry Council
+- podiatrists - use the database of podiatrists, maintained by the Australian Podiatry Association

 - occupational therapists - use the database of occupational therapists maintained by Occupational Therapy Australia

 - optometrists - use the database of optometrists maintained by the Optometrist Association of Australia.

 For more information about preventing falls in the elderly, including fall-proofing yourself, fall-proofing your surroundings and what to do in the event of a fall, download the Don't fall for it.
 Falls can be prevented! guide from the Department of Health website.

 What else might help?

 Independent Living Centres have products to help manage disabilities in daily life.
 These centres carry a wide range of products and equipment, so you can decide which one best suits your needs.